DataDog/ansible-datadog/README.md

 The following variables are available for live processes:

 * `scrub_args`: Enables the scrubbing of sensitive arguments from a process command line (defaults to `true`).
-* `custom_sensitive_words`: Expands the default list of sensitive words used by the cmdline scrubber.
+* `custom_sensitive_words`: Expands the default list of sensitive words used by the command line scrubber.

 #### System Probe